The BEST Bread Machine Cinnamon-Raisin Bread with a Secret Ingredient

 The answer is yes.
 Here are two approaches.

 1. If you don’t care about the cinnamon swirl, follow the directions in the recipe, but instead of choosing the DOUGH cycle, choose the REGULAR cycle.
 Forget about the filling and glaze.
-You can expect the crust to be thicker than when you bake it in your oven.
+Expect the crust to be thicker than when you bake it in your oven.
 The color may be lighter on top than on the sides and bottom.
 (See the picture below.)

 2. With this method, you can do the cinnamon swirl, but it requires some hands-on time.
 Minimize the holes caused by the paddles by pulling the dough out of the bread machine just before the last rise (check your manual).
 Remove the paddles.